a-727/SpeedRacer/README.md

 #### Comments:
 Any line starting with # will be treated as a comment.
 Lines that cause errors, or that start with anything else than the name of a settings, will also be treated as a comment, although that is not reccomended and WILL be treated as a campaign error - see setting finishedProject (under advanced settings)
 ### Required settings
 NOTE: no settings are technically required, as all have default values.
 However, these settings not being set will have a campaign error - see setting finishedProject (under advanced settings).
+If you are making a mod, please put ! before all required settings
-#### Levels:
+#### !Levels:
 The number of levels in your game.
 Accepts integer values 1-100, default is 5.
-#### xSize:
+#### !xSize:
 The width of your game board.
 This is also the width of the spreadsheet for your levels.
 Accepts integer values 4-500, default is 20.
-#### ySize:
+#### !ySize:
 The height of your game board.
 This is also the height of the spreadsheet for your levels.
 Accepts integer values 4-400, default is 12.
 ### Standard settings
 The normal settings that you should set on later campains, but their default values are okay for begginer campaigns.
+If you are making a mod, please start all standard settings with a capital letter.
 #### PlayerSize
 The size of the player, in percentage of blocks.
 Accepts integer 45-200 (converted to floats 0.45-2.0) - default is 65.
 #### ShowTimer